Long Story Short:

 We know a good deal about the oldest James.
 James was apprenticed to a saddle and boot maker in Kankakee County.
 After learning his trade, he took a Lake Michigan steamship to resettle in St. Joseph, Michigan.
 His younger brother Patrick later followed James to southwest Michigan, where Patrick began work as a travelling boot and shoe salesman.

 Back in St. Joseph, James’s younger brother Patrick’s daughter with Elizabeth Larkin, Elizabeth Canavan, married John Hanley and, in turn, became mother to daughter Mary, and sons John (Pat), William, Thomas and David Hanley.
+Their offspring brought along the McGillivary family.

 John Canavan married his cousin Anna Doyle (1852-1938).
 Her mother was Anthony Canavan, Sr.’s sister, Honora Canavan (1823-1901), one of nine children born to their common parents, Anthony Canavan and Catherine Kirby.
 The Hart family became related to the Canavan family when John and Anna Doyle’s daughter, Anna Delores Canavan (1855-1971), married James Francis Hart (1880-1954).